People & Planet Internships

 During the eleven-month paid Internship you will learn what makes campaigning and youth organisations effective.
 Through experience, intensive training and ongoing support you will develop your skills, including time and project management, public speaking, facilitation, training others, communication, campaign group support, events and campaign action organisation, IT and skills specific to the role you take on.

 You will be working for one of the leading grassroots campaign organisations in the UK, supporting a truly amazing network of students.
 In recent years our Interns have gone on to work for: Action Aid, Christian Aid, CAFOD, Comic Relief, Friends of the Earth, Greenpeace, Rising Tide, the Samaritans, VSO, YWCA, and for People & Planet itself among many others.

-- Internships run from August to June.
-Recruitment usually happens in April/May.
+- Internships run from August to July.
+Recruitment for this year’s internships is now open.

 David Babbs, Founder of 38 degrees

 - Update Since this testimony was written, David has gone on to set up the incredibly successful online campaigning organisation, 38 Degrees.

 “I joined People and planet as an intern straight after leaving university in June 2002.
 Since then I’ve been working for Friends of the Earth, where I’ve focussed on supporting grassroots activism.
 I’m currently Head of Capacity Building, which involves managing a team of 14 people and overseeing the support and development of a network of 230 local campaigning groups across England, Wales and Northern Ireland.
 I’ve also continued to be involved in other social change activism in my personal capacity, for example sitting on the Steering Committee of Campaign Against the Arms Trade.